raymondlouie/MPF-BML/README.md

 as described in

-RHY Louie, KJ Kaczorowski, JP Barton, AK Chakraborty, MR McKay, "The fitness landscape of the Human Immunodeficiency Virus envelope protein that is targeted by antibodies", Proc.
-Natl.
-Acad.
-Sci., 2017
+RHY Louie, KJ Kaczorowski, JP Barton, AK Chakraborty, MR McKay, "The fitness landscape of the Human Immunodeficiency Virus envelope protein that is targeted by antibodies", 2017

 ## Installation

-To run the MPF and BML components of the framework, there are two C MEX files in the "Helper Functions" folder which need to be built: `K_dK_MPF.c` and `gibbs_potts_mex.c`.
-Typically
+To run the MPF and BML components of the framework, there are two C MEX files in the "Helper Functions" folder which need to be built.
+To install

-mex `K_dK_MPF.c`
+1. Open MATLAB

-mex `gibbs_potts_mex.c`
+2. Change to the "Helper Functions" folder.

-should work.
+3. Type `mex K_dK_MPF.c` and `mex gibbs_potts_mex.c`

 ## Details and usage of the MPF-BML implementation